 It’s true, TSH is an important messenger hormone.
 However this thyroid hormone is not actually produced within the thyroid.
-TSH is made in the pituitary gland, an endocrine organ about the size of a pea that’s located deep within your brain.
+TSH is made in the pituitary which is an endocrine gland about the size of a pea that’s located deep within the brain.

-When the pituitary releases TSH this hormone travels to the thyroid via the bloodstream to stimulate production of your thyroid hormones.
-The thyroid responds by getting busy making important thyroid hormones such as thyroxine (T4) and triiodothyronine (T3).
+When the pituitary releases TSH this hormone travels to the thyroid via the bloodstream to stimulate production of the thyroid hormones.
+The thyroid responds by getting busy making important thyroid hormones such as T4 and triiodothyronine (T3).

 A far greater amount of TSH is released when the body needs to step up production of your thyroid hormones.
-For this reason, a high TSH result is usually due to hypothyroidism.
+For this reason, a high TSH result indicates a hypothyroid disorder.